SLINGhub/MSOrganiser/CONTRIBUTING.md

 ## Versioning 🔢

-Refer to the [NEW.md file](https://github.com/SLINGhub/MSOrganiser/blob/master/NEWS.md) to see what is being worked on as well as update to changes between back to back versions.
+Refer to the [NEWS.md file](https://github.com/SLINGhub/MSOrganiser/blob/master/NEWS.md) to see what is being worked on as well as update to changes between back to back versions.

 Software version numbers indicate following: `MAJOR.MINOR.PATCH.DEVELOPMENT`.

 Here are key steps to keep in mind:

 -   The **major** version number generally do not increase unless the changes made affect a large group.
-Examples are moving the software to a new repository, changes to API.
+Examples are moving the software to a new repository, changes to API, etc...

 -   When new features are added or (re)moved, we typically increase the **minor** version number.